wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/task_dependencies.md

 #### Practice Questions

 **[A.2.p3.1]**  Say we run the program with an "analyze" task with 100 GFlop work.
-What is the parallel efficiency when running the application on the 3-core computer and when using a single analysis task? (feel free to use the simulation app)
+What is the parallel efficiency when running the program on the 3-core computer and when using a single analysis task? (feel free to use the simulation app)

 <div class="ui accordion fluid">